Interactive 3D and AR product presentation for configurable furniture catalogs

 When products depend on materials, variants, dimensions, or spatial fit, buyers are forced to imagine too much — and premium products can end up feeling under-presented online.

-What this demonstrates
+What this helps you evaluate

 Product family pilot